Per-Student Investment in 2008

 While the stock market has more than recovered from the Great Recession, education funding in North Carolina has continued to lag.
 In fact, adjusted for inflation, only six states have seen a larger drop in per-student investment than North Carolina.

-WE INVESTED $815 LESS PER STUDENT LAST YEAR THAN WE DID IN 2008, ADJUSTED FOR INFLATION
+WE ARE INVESTING $528 LESS PER STUDENT THIS YEAR THAN WE DID IN 2008, ADJUSTED FOR INFLATION

 - or -